 Note that the result of Baker, Gill, and Solovay \cite{BGS75} also implies that for the same oracle $O$, because if $\mathcal{P}^O=\mathcal{NP}^O$, then ${\rm co}\mathcal{P}^O={\rm co}\mathcal{NP}^O$.
-Further, by Thus, we have that which belongs to the first case mentioned above: It should be pointed out that, in this scenario, we are unable to apply simulation techniques to separate $\mathcal{NP}^O$ from ${\rm co}\mathcal{NP}^O$, for which the reasons will be given in Theorem \ref{theorem6.1} below.
+Further, since we have which belongs to the first case mentioned above: It should be pointed out that, in this scenario, we are unable to apply simulation techniques to separate $\mathcal{NP}^O$ from ${\rm co}\mathcal{NP}^O$; the reasons will be given in Theorem \ref{theorem6.1} below.